top of page

 (The play button may need to be tapped twice.)

 The origins of the brewery began in 1866 when it was established by Julius Deglow.
-The instituion became known as the Bavarian Brewery Co. starting in 1870.
 A photo of the original building is shown.
-After passing through the ownership of various proprietors, it fell into bankruptcy in 1877.
+In the subsequent 15 years it had six different proprietors.
+It became known as Bavarian Brewery in 1870, fell into bankruptcy in 1877, but the brewery continued to operate thereafter.